RIVM-bioinformatics/ViroConstrictor/docs/primers.md

 # Formatting your input primers

+ViroConstrictor has two options for primer input: [BED](https://en.wikipedia.org/wiki/BED_(file_format)) and [fasta](https://en.wikipedia.org/wiki/FASTA_format).

 In order to get optimal results, please make sure the fasta headers in your fasta file with primers are formatted properly.
+This also counts for the name column in your BED file.
+The strand column of the BED file is leading in determining the orientation of the primer.
-Please make sure the fasta headers are formatted according the following format:
+Please make sure the fasta headers/name column are formatted according the following format:

 `>{primer-name}_{primer-number}_{orientation}`